mattermost/docs/source/install/trouble_mysql.rst

 login fails, you are not using the correct password.

-With a new database installation, the easiest solution for an unknown password is to remove the existing ``mmuser`` and then recreate that user.
+With a new database installation, the easiest solution for an unknown password is to remove the existing ``mmuser`` and then recreating that user.
 You can do this by logging in to MySQL as root and issuing the following commands: